Dr Mike McCulloch

 1998-2008.
 Ocean Scientist at the Met Office in Bracknell, then in Exeter, UK.

 2008-now.
 Lecturer in Geomatics (positioning in space) at the University of Plymouth.

 Marine positioning (EOE2309).
-I teach satellite positioning using matrix algebra (module leader).
+I teach the parts on the matrix algebra behind GPS positioning (module leader)

 Positioning and GIS (EOE2308).
-The parts on geodesy and reference frames.
+I teach the parts on geodesy and reference frames.

 Field & professional skills (EOE2301).
 One lecture on programming in UNIX/LINUX.

 Physics, astrophysics, ocean & climate, always with a close link between experiment & maths.

 Possible Undergraduate 3rd year projects:

 1. Testing for the Maritime Casimir effect in a small wave tank (Practical skills, physics).